canmom/canmom.github.io/fiction/undefinedbehaviour3.md

 Maggie's ears pricked up---that had taken a lot of work, but it seemed her brain was able to neuroplasticity its way into controlling virtual ears---and she trotted over.

-"This has been really amazing.
+"This has been really amazing!
 I don't know how it's possible."

 "Thanks Maggie."
 There were so many things I wanted to say, and none of them seemed right.
 "That really means a lot."